Sri Lankan cricket team in Australia in 2019–20

 The Sri Lanka cricket team toured Australia in October and November 2019 to play three Twenty20 International (T20I) matches.
 In May 2019, Cricket Australia confirmed the fixtures for the tour with matches being held in Adelaide, Brisbane and Melbourne.
 Aaron Finch was the captain of the Australian team, while bowler Lasith Malinga captained Sri Lanka.

 In the opening match played at Adelaide, Australia recorded their biggest victory in a T20I match, winning by 134 runs off the back of a century by David Warner.
-They scored 233 runs for the loss of two wickets, before restricting Sri Lanka to 9/99 from their twenty overs.
+They scored 233 runs for the loss of two wickets, before restricting Sri Lanka to 9/99 in their twenty overs.
 The following game in Brisbane, Australia won by nine wickets, winning the series with a game to spare.
 Australia won the final match by seven wickets to win the series 3–0.
 Australian batsman, David Warner ended up with the top run-scorer for the series with 217, and Pat Cummins was the leading wicket-taker with six dismissals.